seunwase/DataArchive/README.md

 ## Reflection
 This project guides me through the steps of extracting datasets into MySQL, tranforming them into a desired form using join and groupby, creating a new table of the transformed data and loading it in MySQL database.
 With fewer codes in python I could have achieved the same goal of extraction and transforming before loading it into MySQL but its a matter of choice or requirement.

 The process of extraction, transformation and loading a datasets helps a data analyst create a dataset in a desired format for easier analysis.
-It expand flexibility and the scope of insights tat can be deduced from the dataset.
+It expand flexibility and the scope of insights that can be deduced from the dataset.